jordanhardee/Tailscale-Install-Script-Raspberry-Pi-OS-Trixie/README.md

         rm trixie.gpg
         apt-get update && sudo apt-get install tailscale

+Download an install script or copy-paste the above and save it as tailscale-install.sh or whatever .sh filename you'd like.
+Be sure to run chmod +x to ensure it's executable!
+Then as an administrator run the command (i.e. ./tailscale-install.sh).

 # About

 This script may become unnecessary in the future or replaced by an official version.
 Check the [official page](https://tailscale.com/kb/1627/install-rpi-trixie) for updates!